lsst-dm/dmtn-163/index.rst

 .. _OpenSSL: https://www.openssl.org/

+We do not currently anticipate transfering the data discussed here from the summit facility to the base facility in La Serena as an intermediate hop.
-Data transfer from the summit facility to the base facility **may** use TLS encryption as described above if, for instance, a direct TCP connection from the summit to the USDF is deemed the best transfer strategy.
+Instead, we expect to use a direct TCP and TLS connection from the summit to the USDF.
-However, if there is a separate transfer from the summit facility to the base facility, it may forgo encryption if that encryption could interfere with the requirements for Prompt Processing (in particular, the 60 second bound on elapsed time from shutter close to alert production).
+However, if there is a need for a separate transfer from the summit facility to the base facility, it is permitted to forgo encryption if that encryption could interfere with the requirements for Prompt Processing (in particular, the 60 second bound on elapsed time from shutter close to alert production).
 This is permissible because the connection from the summit facility to the base facility is over dedicated private fiber and the networking equipment at both ends is under the control of Vera C. Rubin Observatory.

 Communication from the :abbr:`DAQ (Data Acquisition System)` on the telescope to its client need not be (and is not) encrypted since this communication happens entirely within the summit facility.